the-hideout/.github/profile/README.md

 # Welcome to The Hideout 👋

 This is the parent organization which contains many open source Escape from Tarkov projects.
+Most of these projects are used to support the Tarkov.dev website and API.

 ## Notable Projects ⭐